At a glance: Super Tuesday states and delegate counts

 Delegate count: 415

-Media reports projected Sanders would win the state.
-He had 31.1% support with returns in from 58% of precincts, with Biden in second place at 21.4%.
+Media reports projected Sanders would win the biggest state.
+He had 32.2% support with returns in from almost 70% of precincts, and Biden was in second place with 23.2%.

-Sanders will win at least 48 delegates and Biden will win at least 27.
+Of the 93 California delegates already assigned, Sanders had 58 and Biden 35.

-California was one of the most closely watched states, with its large number of delegates making it the biggest prize of the night.
-Sanders had been widely expected to win there and hoped to run up a big lead in delegates, while Biden was hoping to remain close enough to prevent a blowout.
+Sanders had been widely expected to win in California and hoped to run up a big lead in delegates, while Biden was hoping to remain close enough to prevent a blowout.
 The results showed Biden doing much better than expected.

 Delegate count: 228